apache/pulsar/faq.md

 If you use the “exclusive” type, a consumer tries to consume messages from all partitions.
 The consumer fails to consume messages if any partition already has a consumer.

-The “failover” subscription mode is similar to Kafka consumption mode.
-In this case, you have an active consumer per partition, the active/stand-by decision is made at the partition level, and Pulsar makes sure to spread the partition assignments evenly across consumers.
+The “failover” subscription mode is similar to Kafka's consumption mode.
+In this case, you have an active consumer per partition.
+The active/stand-by decision is made at the partition level.
+Pulsar makes sure to spread the partition assignments evenly across consumers.

 ### What is the proxy component?
 It’s a stateless proxy that speaks Pulsar binary protocol.
 The motivation is to avoid (or overcome the impossibility of) direct connection between clients and brokers.